BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 “They don’t like us in Wolf Point,” she said.
 “There’s discrimination against Indians there.”

 I reached Wolf Point while that last bit of sunshine flooded the Missouri River bluffs, and I camped with two teenaged Indians at a roadside table across from an old grain elevator.
-I don’t remember the teenagers as vividly as the elderly Ojibwe man and Assiniboine woman, but my bicycle journals claims they worked at the concession stand at Red Bottom Celebration Grounds and disdained the tribal rituals performed at the powwow.
+I don’t remember the teenagers as vividly as the elderly Ojibwe man and Assiniboine woman, but my bicycle journal claims they worked at the concession stand at Red Bottom Celebration Grounds and disdained the tribal rituals performed at the powwow.
 “Taking an hour to drop a feather,” said one.

 “To pray to have patience with the white man who has always robbed them, and still is,” said the other.